lupyuen/cst816s-nuttx/README.md

 This happens even after we have reduced the number of I2C Transfers (by checking GPIO Interrupts via `int_pending`).

-TODO: Investigate the internals of the BL602 I2C Driver
+TODO: Investigate the internals of the [BL602 I2C Driver](https://github.com/lupyuen/incubator-nuttx/blob/touch/arch/risc-v/src/bl602/bl602_i2c.c)

+TODO: Convert `i2cinfo()` to `i2cwarn()` to identify the problem spot

+TODO: Maybe call `i2cwarn()` for now to work around the issue

+TODO: Eventually we must disable `CONFIG_DEBUG_INFO` because the LoRaWAN Test App `lorawan_test` doesn't work when `CONFIG_DEBUG_INFO` is enabled (due to LoRaWAN Timers)

+TODO: LoRaWAN Test App, LoRaWAN Library, SX1262 Library, NimBLE Porting Layer, SPI Test Driver should have their own flags for logging